ElSnoMan/pyleniumio/README.md

 ## The mission is simple

-> Make the Selenium experience more like Cypress
+> Bring the best of Selenium, Cypress and Python into one package.

 This means: